vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/mqtt-behaviors.md

 ## MQTT Behavior Message Format

-### Cloud Director to Extension
+### VMware Cloud Director to Extension

-Messages from Cloud Director to Extension are sent on the extension's monitor topic:
+Messages from VMware Cloud Director to Extension are sent on the extension's monitor topic:

 ```text
 topic/extension/<vendor>/<name>/<version>/ext